This Italian pumpkin risotto recipe makes a wonderful meal for any occasion, and it's ready in just 20 minutes!

 STEP 4.
 Mantecatura.

 Once ready, remove the pot from the heat and let the rice rest 2-3 minutes.
-Add cold butter and parmesan cheese and stir well to bring all the ingredients together.
+Add cold butter and parmesan cheese and stir well.

 Sprinkle the parsley all over the risotto, season with freshly cracked black pepper to taste and serve.